AluuPhilip/Global-Tuberculosis-Insight/README.md

 ---

 EDA involved exploring the kaggle dataset to answer key questions such as;

-- Broad Question:
+Broad Question:

-How has the incidence of all forms of tuberculosis and related mortality changed over the years?
+- How has the incidence of all forms of tuberculosis and related mortality changed over the years?

 Targeted Analysis Questions:

-What is the overall trend in the incidence of all forms of tuberculosis worldwide?
+- What is the overall trend in the incidence of all forms of tuberculosis worldwide?

-Are there specific countries or regions that have seen a significant increase or decrease in tuberculosis incidence?
+- Are there specific countries or regions that have seen a significant increase or decrease in tuberculosis incidence?

-How has the distribution of tuberculosis-related deaths across different age groups evolved over the years?
+- How has the distribution of tuberculosis-related deaths across different age groups evolved over the years?

 Broad Question:

-What is the treatment success rate for different forms of tuberculosis?
+- What is the treatment success rate for different forms of tuberculosis?

 Targeted Analysis Questions:

-What is the treatment success rate for new TB cases globally, and how has it changed over time?
+- What is the treatment success rate for new TB cases globally, and how has it changed over time?

-How has the treatment success rate for XDR-TB cases evolved over the years?
+- How has the treatment success rate for XDR-TB cases evolved over the years?

 Broad Question:

-Are there significant regional disparities in the incidence, mortality, and treatment outcomes of tuberculosis?
+- Are there significant regional disparities in the incidence, mortality, and treatment outcomes of tuberculosis?

-Targeted Analysis Questions:
+- Targeted Analysis Questions:

-Which regions or countries have the highest incidence of all forms of tuberculosis?
+- Which regions or countries have the highest incidence of all forms of tuberculosis?

 Broad Question:

-How effective is the case detection process, and what are the trends in reporting all forms of tuberculosis?
+- How effective is the case detection process, and what are the trends in reporting all forms of tuberculosis?

 Targeted Analysis Questions:

-What is the global case detection rate for all forms of tuberculosis, and how has it changed over the years?
+- What is the global case detection rate for all forms of tuberculosis, and how has it changed over the years?

-How does the reported incidence of tuberculosis compare with estimated incidence, and are there regions where underreporting or overreporting is prevalent?
+- How does the reported incidence of tuberculosis compare with estimated incidence, and are there regions where underreporting or overreporting is prevalent?

 ### Findings
 ---